Twenty20: International

 Women's and men's Twenty20 Internationals have been played since 2004 and 2005 respectively.
 To date, 76 nations have played the format, including all Test-playing nations.

 T20 International rankings

 In November 2011, the ICC released the first Twenty20 International rankings for the men's game, based on the same system as the Test and ODI rankings.
 The rankings cover a two- to three-year period, with matches since the most recent 1 August weighted fully, matches in the preceding 12 months weighted two-thirds, and matches in the 12 months preceding that weighted one-third.
 To qualify for the rankings, teams must have played at least eight Twenty20 Internationals in the ranking period.

-Until 2018, the ICC did not maintain a separate Twenty20 ranking for the women's game, instead aggregating performance over all three forms of the game into one overall women's teams ranking.
-However, in October, the ICC announced that the women's ranking would be split between ODIs and T20Is, and released both tables shortly thereafter.
+The ICC Women's Rankings were launched in October 2015, which aggregated performance over all three forms of the game.
+In October 2018, the ICC announced that the women's ranking would be split between ODIs and T20Is, and released both tables shortly thereafter.